Solar Heater of Water Tank with PCM CFD Simulation

-Solar Heater of a Water Tank and the Effect of PCM, ANSYS Fluent Training
+Solar Heater of a Water Tank and the Effect of PCM, ANSYS Fluent CFD Simulation Training

 In this project, using PCM encapsulated in a water tank solar heater has been investigated with different considerations, including the effect of melting and freezing temperature of PCM material, the effect of PCM material volume, and a comparison with no PCM material.